Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - The only complete specimen of the dodo, a flightless extinct bird from the island of Mauritius, is found in the Oxford Museum of Natural History.
 It is called the Oxford Dodo.

-- There are two Oxfords in Canada (Oxford county, Ontario, and Oxford town, Nova Scotia), an Oxford town in New Zealand, and 21 Oxfords in the USA.
+- There are two Oxfords in Canada (Oxford County, Ontario, and Oxford Town, Nova Scotia), an Oxford town in New Zealand, and 21 Oxfords in the USA.

 - The Oxford Comma comes from the university’s press, where this comma is typically used.